| | |

 Mr. Hardy was a scholarly man and did a good work.
 Mrs. Hardy proved an excellent assistant

+and their work at Unity in not forgotten.
 Following Rev. Hardy came Rev. J. C. Bantly, who came from Walker and Downey

 churches in Dubuque Presbytery.
 He is now located at Kasson, Minnesota.
 Rev. Bantly